Week 11 Finishing the API and setting up MQTT client

 In the past, I have worked a lot with front end development but rarely have I had to setup a web server from scratch with nginx or apache.
 Reading Niko's blog on caddy made me want to give it a shot, so I went to the official installation guide.

-to easily install it, the official way to do it is using apt
+While I could use homebrew to easily install it, the official way to do it is using

-, which is nice because then I can keep it in the same package manager as I'm keeping everything else.
-The instructions on the caddy side were kind of opaque, so I wrote a short explainer for my future reference:
+keeping everything else.
+The instructions on the caddy side were kind of opaque, so I wrote a short

 Setting up Caddy